mandar6988/Basic_cricket-_blog/README.md

 - LabelledDataset.csv : Suitable for Support Vector Machines

 4. Results:
-The main conclusion of this project is find here
+The main conclusion of this project is find [here] {https://medium.com/@mandar6988/a-basic-cricket-blog-e72f9f4aabae}

 5. Licensing, Authors, and Acknowledgements:

 For doing this project must gives credit to Jalaz Kumar for making and giving data.
-Licensing for the data and other descriptive information at the Kaggle link available at here.
+Licensing for the data and other descriptive information at the Kaggle link available at [here]{https://www.kaggle.com/jaykay12/odi-cricket-matches-19712017}.
 Feel comfortable to use the code here as you wish!